WHAT DO SILVERFISH LOOK LIKE?

 WHAT DO SILVERFISH EAT?

-Silverfish will eat anything with sugar or starch content.
-They can eat your shampoo, the glue holding your books together, clothing, other insects, cellulose from wood, and even your own food that hasn’t been opened yet.
+When they find their way inside your home, silverfish will eat just about anything with sugar or starch content.
+This means they can eat your shampoo, the glue holding your books together, your clothing, other insects, cellulose from wood, and even your own food items that haven’t been opened yet.

 ARE SILVERFISH DANGEROUS?

 Silverfish do not carry or spread diseases and do not bite people.
-They are nocturnal so you are most likely to spot them at night, if at all.
-You could have an infestation of silverfish for a long time before you even know it, because they are so secretive and stay hidden.
+They are nocturnal so you are most likely to spot them during the nighttime, if at all.
+You could have an infestation of silverfish for a long time before you even know about it, because they are so secretive and like to remain hidden as much as possible.
 Silverfish reproduce quickly though, so you could end up with a large infestation of the pests before you realize they’re in your home.